Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/ingredient.md

 TFC.ingredient.notRotten(delegate?: Ingredient)
 ```

-- *Optional 1st argument*: An item ingreident to which the ingredient is applied to
+- *Optional 1st argument*: An item ingredient to which the ingredient is applied to

-Creates an ingredient of type `tfc:not_rotten` with the ingredietn defined by the `delegate` argument
+Creates an ingredient of type `tfc:not_rotten` with the ingredient defined by the `delegate` argument

 ### Examples